saakethmm/al-folio/_posts/2024-06-23-intentions.md

 With this in mind, I want to lay out some of my core interests and some specific questions I'm currently investigating and hope to investigate in the future.
 At the core, I think it's important to have a clear idea of what I want to do and why I want to do it.

-Since the summer after my freshman year of college, I've been captivated by the fields of neuroscience and AI.
+Since the summer after my freshman year of college, I've been very fascinated by the fields of neuroscience and AI, along with their intersection.

-*Why?* Two simple reasons:
+*Why?* Mainly two reasons:

-1. The human brain is one of the most complex pieces of matter created by nature and understanding how it enables different behaviors can allow us to treat mental afflictions such as addiction, depression & anxiety and also enhance the human mind.
+1. The human brain is one of the most complex pieces of matter created by nature and it is one of science's great mysteries as to how it enables such complex behavior.
+In addition:

+   * Understanding how it enables different behaviors can allow us to treat mental afflictions such as addiction, depression & anxiety and also enhance the human mind.

-   * It will help us more deeply understand the universe through ties to several other fields (e.g., elucidating the role of the observer in the experiment from the quantum mechanical perspective).
+   * It will help us more deeply understand *universal truths* through ties to several other fields (physics, philosophy, etc.).

-   * On a side note, I have a (perhaps naïve) optimism that revealing some of the brain/mind's mysteries will have an extensive social impact as well, just by virtue of understanding ourselves further.
+   * ~~Perhaps naïvely, I optimistically believe that revealing some of the brain/mind's mysteries will have an extensive social impact as well, just by virtue of understanding ourselves further.~~

-2. AI (more specifically deep learning) is undisputedly the most disruptive tool right now with the rise of data/compute.
-It has the potential to make tremendous impact on society (and already has in some ways... ahem Copilot <d-footnote> I promise I didn't use an LLM/Copilot to write this, though it was tempting</d-footnote>).
+2. AI (more specifically deep learning) is undisputedly the most disruptive tool right now with the rise of big data/compute.
+It has the potential to make tremendous impact on society (and already has in some ways <d-footnote> I promise I didn't use ChatGPT to write this, though it was tempting</d-footnote>).

    * With the advent of LLMs (Large Language Models) such as GPT-4, Claude-3.5, etc., we now have the best models of intelligence so far seen in human history.
-It's nice to think these models are just doing next-word prediction, but the representations learned go far, far deeper to be able to perform this simple task.
+It's nice to think these models are just doing next-word prediction, but the representations learned go far, far deeper than what this simple task might give away.

-Despite both fields somewhat diverging in their approaches (with AI especially becoming more engineering/product-driven), I think some of the **real** excitements will come at their intersection or *alignment* (NeuroAI!)<d-footnote> really the intersection between Cognitive Neuroscience and AI, which is where the level of comparison makes sense at this point in time (given deep learning really isn't biologically accurate, e.g., credit assignment problem <d-cite key="richards2019dendritic"></d-cite>) </d-footnote>, some already well-known while others just some predictions I have <d-footnote> To be clear, others have commented on these also, though these are generally less mainstream and my predictions on where things are headed in the future </d-footnote>
+Despite both fields somewhat diverging in their approaches (with AI especially becoming more engineering/product-driven), there are some **real** excitements coming at their intersection or *alignment* <d-footnote> In my view, the intersection between Cognitive Neuroscience and AI is where the level of comparison makes sense at this point (i.e., algorithmic level) in time (given deep learning really isn't biologically accurate, e.g., credit assignment problem <d-cite key="richards2019dendritic"></d-cite>) </d-footnote>, some already mainstream while others just some opinions I have <d-footnote> To be clear, others have commented on these also, though these seem to be less mainstream </d-footnote>.

 ### Neuroscience $\rightarrow$ AI

 #### *Popular Takes*

 * Historical influence in building model architectures (e.g., Perceptron, Neocognitron, CNN, Attention mechanism <d-footnote>at least at a high level, if we define it as a flexible mechanism for controlling limited computational resources <d-cite key="lindsay2021attention"></d-cite> </d-footnote>) and potential for future contributions.